leahgarrett/go-intro-workshop/07_functions_and_review_exercises.md

 ## Triangles revisited
 Update you code for the Trangles exercise.
 Create two functions, one for ascending triangles and one for descending triangles.

+Are there any other patterns you can make?
+Think about using spaces, try using `%`

 ## json revisited
 Review the json app you created looking at where you can add functions.